wx-chevalier/Awesome-Lists-and-CheatSheets/2.Frontend/3.Desktop/Desktop-List.md

 # Desktop List

+- [2021-Local-First Web Development 🗃️](https://localfirstweb.dev/): So, you want to build an app that has its data co-located with its UI?
+That works offline?
+That synchronizes between clients?
+And that lets its users own their data?

 # OpenSource

 - [Electron ![code](https://martrix-usa.oss-accelerate.aliyuncs.com/logo/code.svg)](https://github.com/electron/electron): The Electron framework lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
 It is based on Node.js and Chromium and is used by the Atom editor and many other apps.